 Preparing A Funding Ask: Four Easy Steps.
 This resource provides support for sites seeking funding to sustain an aspect of a team based on the Safe Babies Court Team approach.
 Specifically, this document outlines a simple process to follow and provides a series of questions to answer to prepare for making a funding ask.

 Sustaining New Approaches in Child Welfare: A Framework for Sustainability for Research-Based Infant-Toddler Court Teams.
-The first in a series of sustainability briefs from the QIC-CT, this brief lays out a framework for sustainability and the key elements necessary to understand and leverage in order to sustain—and institutionalize—a new approach, practice, and/or delivery model.
+The first in a series of sustainability briefs from the Infant-Toddler Court Program, this brief lays out a framework for sustainability and the key elements necessary to understand and leverage in order to sustain—and institutionalize—a new approach, practice, and/or delivery model.
 While each site faces unique opportunities and challenges that impact their strategies for sustaining the work, the guiding questions in this brief are intended to help frame local thinking and sustainability planning.

-Sustainability of the QIC-CT Infant-Toddler Court Teams
+Sustainability of the Infant-Toddler Court Teams